hashicorp/hcp-terraform-operator/docs/api-reference.md

-AgentPool allows Terraform Cloud to communicate with isolated, private, or on-premises infrastructure.
+AgentPool allows HCP Terraform to communicate with isolated, private, or on-premises infrastructure.
 Only one of the fields `ID` or `Name` is allowed.
 At least one of the fields `ID` or `Name` is mandatory.
 More information: